-Don't forget that our Royal Literary Fund Fellows offer one-to-one feedback on your academic writing - see page 11.
+Don't forget that our Royal Literary Fund Fellows offer one-to-one feedback on your academic writing - see page 10.

 WANT TO IMPROVE YOUR ENGLISH?
-Academic Writing for PGR Students (English Language) Places are limited - register to SkillsForge via PGR318
+Academic Writing and Speaking Skills for PGR Students (English

+Language) Places are limited - register to SkillsForge via PGR333

-This 8-part academic writing course is designed for PGR students with English as an additional language (EAL).
+This 10-part course is designed for PGR students with English as an additional language (EAL).
 It will help you gain skills for effective writing on a sentence and paragraph level, and to demonstrate criticality through writing.
 You will learn strategies for using sources in writing, building clear complex sentences, and organising text coherently.
 This course will provide the foundations for accurate and appropriate written communication of your doctoral research.